Health Gateways

 The application file is made up of documents listed in a ministerial order.

 Applications received by post or hand-delivered after this deadline will not be presented to the committee.
-It is therefore up to applicants to check postal delivery times to ensure that their application is submitted within the statutory deadline.
+It is therefore the responsibility of applicants to ensure that their applications are received by post within the statutory deadline.

-Early April :Admissible applications are forwarded to the examining center, which again checks applications and ensures that there are no multiple applications at national level.
+- Early April: eligible applications are forwarded to the examining center, which again checks applications and ensures that there are no multiple applications at national level.

-Following this first phase, the examining center sends an e-mail and a letter to the candidates selected to take part in the 10-minute admission oral(the exact procedure for the oral is specified to eligible candidates in the invitation letter).
+Following this first phase, the examining center sends an e-mail and a letter to the candidates selected to take part in the 10-minute admission oral(the exact procedure for the oral will be specified to eligible candidates in the invitation letter).